 We create connections where everyone is welcome

 The digital infrastructure is the backbone of the society of the future, and it must be strong.
-Measurements made by the Danish Technological Institute show that in 2020, and for the fifth consecutive year, TDC NET has the best mobile network in the country.
+Measurements made by the Danish Technological Institute show that in 2020, and for the sixth consecutive year, TDC NET has the best mobile network in the country.
 Furthermore, when it comes to the network in the ground, we reach out the furthest into all corners of the country.
 This is what we are good at: Creating the network that everyone can connect to, in order to communicate with each other and the outside world.

 We leave telephone, TV and Internet subscriptions to others.
 Our digital infrastructure is open, and all providers can access it so that citizens and businesses can freely choose where they want to buy their Internet, TV and telephone services.